 Many Kirishitans went bravely to their deaths this way, preferring martyrdom over the shame of abandoning their faith.

-However, some Kirishitans complied and trampled the images while secretly holding onto the faith they had publicly renounced.
+However, some Kirishitans complied and stepped on the images while secretly holding onto the faith they had publicly renounced.
 Indeed, some local officials even encouraged them to just lightly touch their foot to the image in order to spare their lives.

 The rite of contrition took on a new prominence among secret Kirishitans as a way of dealing with the guilt.

-These photos show several Fumi-e which were in a special Kirishitan exhibition which can be seen at least once a year at the Tokyo National Museum.
+These photos show several fumi-e which are on display in a special Kirishitan exhibition which can be seen at least once a year at the Tokyo National Museum.
 The faces on most of these are worn smooth from being tramped on by many feet.